Broderick-Westrope/astro-portfolio/src/content/blog/posts/post-2.md

 ---
-title: Prompt Flows - What Are They?
+title: "Prompt Flows - What Are They?"
-description: Prompt flows are directed acyclic graphs (DAGs) that decompose complex LLM tasks into single-responsibility nodes, each handling one classification or generation operation by templating a system prompt and querying a language model.
+description: "Prompt flows are directed acyclic graphs (DAGs) that decompose complex LLM tasks into single-responsibility nodes, each handling one classification or generation operation by templating a system prompt and querying a language model.
 Microsoft Azure AI Foundry and Amazon Bedrock Flows provide managed implementations, but the underlying concept is cloud-agnostic: nodes execute in dependency order (with parallelization where possible), passing outputs as inputs to downstream nodes, enabling modular prompt design that improves debuggability, reusability, and maintainability compared to monolithic prompts.
-This article explains prompt flow architecture through a practical support ticket triage system that classifies urgency and department, retrieves relevant FAQs, and drafts responses across four isolated nodes, demonstrating why separating concerns into a graph structure produces more robust LLM applications than single-prompt solutions.
+This article explains prompt flow architecture through a practical support ticket triage system that classifies urgency and department, retrieves relevant FAQs, and drafts responses across four isolated nodes, demonstrating why separating concerns into a graph structure produces more robust LLM applications than single-prompt solutions."
-date: 2025-11-10
+date: "2025-11-10"
 draft: true
 ---